iuriikhrystiuk/calc/readme.md

-This is a project for rock-paper-scissors game online.
+This is a project for dps calculator.